vseryakov/backendjs/README.md

 ## Development environment (Mac OS X)

+ - By default $PREFIX points to /opt/local, it can be changed in the .backendrc file after the backend is initialized
  - git clone https://[your username]@bitbucket.org/vseryakov/backend.git
  - SSH alternative so you don't have to constantly enter your BitBucket password: git clone git@bitbucket.org:vseryakov/backend.git
  - cd backend
- - to initialize environment for the backend development run
-    command:
+ - to initialize environment for the backend development run the following command, it will set permissions of $PREFIX to the current user, this is required to support global NPM modules as well but $PREFIX can point to any other directory, not only to /opt/local.
+If $PREFIX needs to be changed, create .backendrc file and assing PREFIX=path before running the commad below

         bin/rc.backend init-backend

- - to install node.js and required software run
+ - to install node.js and required software run command:
-    command:

         bin/rc.backend build-src